NaveedNaseem84/PP5-Ds_Pizza/TESTING.md

 |DF14   |Checkout: my orders        | The user shouldn't be able to see other's orders directly via URL          |1.
 Open site.
 2. append `/checkout/checkout/myorders/` to URL.
 Press enter                           | As DF7                                                  | AS DF7                                                               |

 **Notes:**

-* Please note: The `int` value may changing depending on the item.
+*Please note: The `int` value may changing depending on the item.
 This would need to match an item on menu to replicate the test scenario.
 This can be found on the item details page within the the URL.

 ** This order number is provided at the time of checkout and like the item value, it will be unique for each order.
 The returning user is redirected to the 404 page as default action for this to ensure that any order data that was available on the page when the order was created is no longer accessible via URL.
 The user would need to check their "my orders" section if they were logged in when placing the order, or check the email confirmation that was sent out when the order was created.
-This step has been put into place to address scenarios such as intruder collecting an order!
+This step has been put into place to address scenarios such sensitive data leaks or an intruder collecting the order!

 > [!NOTE]